Do Analyst Upgrades Actually Move Stock Prices? We Measured 66,741 of Them

 |---|---|---|---|---|

-Large-magnitude upgrades (Sell→Buy, grade change of +4) show higher drift at one month than small ones:
+Large-magnitude upgrades (Sell→Buy, grade change of +4) show some drift at T+21 but nothing reliable:

 |---|---|---|